martindyr/martindyr/README.md

 - Currently learning front-end development through "Noroff - School of Technology and Digital Media"
 - Personal website [link]() (TODOO!!)
-- Currently working as a front-ed developer for Triark Systems AS
+- Currently working as a front-end developer for Triark Systems AS
 <br>

 <h2> 🛠 Some of the technologies I have worked with </h2>